AirLift: A Fast and Comprehensive Technique for Remapping Alignments between Reference Genomes: Introduction

 Currently, the best way to adapt an existing genomic study (i.e., read sets from many samples) to a new reference genome is to re-run the \emph{entire} analysis pipeline using the new reference genome.
-For example, the original analysis of the 1000 Genomes Project was completed using human reference genome build 37 (GRCh37)~\cite{10002015global}.
-After the next version of the reference (GRCh38) became available, each read set was mapped again to the new reference~\cite{zheng2017alignment}.
+For example, after completing the 1000 Genomes Project using the human reference genome build 37 (GRCh37)~\cite{10002015global}, each read set from this project was mapped again to the next version of the human reference genome (GRCh38)~\cite{zheng2017alignment}.
 Unfortunately, this approach is \emph{computationally very expensive} and does not scale to large genomic studies that include a large number of individuals for three key reasons.
-First, mapping even a \emph{single} read set is expensive~\cite{Ruffalo2011, canzar2015short} (e.g., 15 minutes for aligning 3,000,000 short reads or 0.1$\times$ coverage of the human genome) and heavily relies on an expensive alignment algorithm.
-Second, the number of sequenced samples (i.e., read sets) doubles approximately every 8 months~\cite{sequencing_rate1, sequencing_rate2}, and the rate of growth will only increase as long and ultra long sequencing technologies enable building assemblies with better contiguity (e.g., Nanopore~\cite{cali2019nanopore}) and become more cost effective.
-Third, researchers are finding that reference genomes should be more comprehensive in representing diverse populations and ethnic groups~\cite{al2013genome, xu2014genome, ahn2009first, sherman2019assembly, wang2008diploid, schuster2010complete, huang2015genetic, shukla2019hg19kindel}.
-This may lead to having \emph{multiple} reference genomes (or alternate subsequences) representing the same species to which each read set must be mapped in order to correctly identify the genome variants.
+First, mapping even a \emph{single} read set is computationally expensive~\cite{Ruffalo2011, canzar2015short} (e.g., 75 hours for aligning 300,000,000 short reads, which provides 30$\times$ coverage of the human genome~\cite{miga2020telomere}) as it heavily relies on a computationally-costly alignment algorithm~\cite{alser2020technology, alser2020accelerating, firtina_blend_2021}.
+Second, the number of available read sets doubles approximately every 8 months~\cite{sequencing_rate1, sequencing_rate2}, and the rate of growth will continue to increase as sequencing technologies continue to become more cost effective and higher throughput~\cite{cali2019nanopore}.
+Third, researchers are beginning to use highly specific reference genomes that better represent diverse populations and ethnic groups~\cite{al2013genome, xu2014genome, ahn2009first, sherman2019assembly, wang2008diploid, schuster2010complete, huang2015genetic, shukla2019hg19kindel}.
+This may result in the need to map each read set to \emph{multiple} reference genomes that represent various populations within the same species in order to correctly identify the genome donor's genetic variations (i.e., differences from the most relevant reference genome).